Covid 19 coronavirus: Ashley Bloomfield wanted every case during level 2 put in managed isolation

 "Similarly, their contacts will be required to enter self-isolation and will be actively monitored including up to twice daily visits to monitor their location and any symptoms."

-It's not clear why Cabinet rejected this advice, but it would have incurred significant costs.
+It's not clear why Cabinet did not implement this, but it would have incurred significant costs.

+Other released papers reveal that Bloomfield also wanted to limit gatherings at level 2 to 10 people for two weeks, and then expand it to 50 people for another two weeks before allowing a limit up to 100 people.

+He eventually advised skipping the move to a 50-person limit because of the lack of any cases of concern in late May.

+Bloomfield also wanted a full 28 days at level 2 with a 100-person limit on gatherings, which would have meant the earliest New Zealand could move to level 1 would have been tomorrow.

-Bloomfield added that there was no good reason at that stage for different regions to move to level 2 at different times, and local outbreak could be contained without shutting down an entire region.
+In the May 1 paper, Bloomfield said there was no good reason at that stage for different regions to move to level 2 at different times, and local outbreak could be contained without shutting down an entire region.

 Regional lockdown could be avoided because there were sufficient legal powers to, for example, close buildings, quarantine people and restrict travel.